Angola Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended departure date from Angola.
-Should have at least 2-3 blank pages for stamps and visas.
-Damaged passports may be rejected.
+Must be valid for minimum 6 months beyond intended stay with at least 2 blank pages

 Tips for Smooth Entry